tolikcode/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 ### Introduction

 Lately, I've spent a lot of time interviewing Android developers.
 And I was surprised how little amount of Android devs know C language.
-Most of the developers know only one language and run they code only on JVM.
+Most of the developers know only one language and run their code only on JVM.
 But I will try to bust this myth:  sometimes C code can be much simpler to write and much simpler to run.

 ### Toolchain

 The first step is toolchain.
 For this tutorial, I will use a very basic set of the toolchain.
-I already have downloaded latest NDK from the official website, added ANDROID_NDK environment variable, and I'm ready to create toolchain:
+I already have downloaded the latest NDK from the official website, added ANDROID_NDK environment variable, and I'm ready to create toolchain:

 ~~~bash
 $ANDROID_NDK/build/tools/make_standalone_toolchain.py --arch arm --api 21 --unified-headers --install-dir ./toolchain